NormProgr/Employment-Narratives/README.md

-- The need to train LLMs on economic related news (e.g. the Economist) and articles (e.g. American Economic Review Journals) to get a better understanding of economic principles semantics (lightbulb emoji)
+- The need to train LLMs on economic related news (e.g. the Economist) and articles (e.g. American Economic Review Journals) to get a better understanding of economic principles semantics :bulb:
-  - This approach might allow for more precise labeling classes for labor related narratives, like Andre et al. (2023) use for Inflation narratives (Noteboard emoji)
+  - This approach might allow for more precise labeling classes for labor related narratives, like Andre et al. (2023) use for Inflation narratives :memo:
-- Consider other sources of information besides of classic news media like X (Twitter) or LinkedIn Data (Noteboard emoji)
+- Consider other sources of information besides of classic news media like X (Twitter) or LinkedIn Data :memo:
-- For Inference: link results of labor market papers with the my research approach to get an idea how correct are news understanding labor market topics.
-(Noteboard emoji)
+- For Inference: link results of labor market papers with the my research approach to get an idea how correct are news understanding labor market topics. :memo:

 ## Questions & Answers